Skip To Main Content

 15. Dress Code & Consequences for Dress Code

-EHS DRESS CODE
+EHS DRESS CODE (Refer to Board Policy JCDB)

 The classroom teacher may ask that students alter their clothing when dress or appearance interferes with safety, performance or course goals in a particular class.
 (For example, during an assessment, a teacher may ask students to remove headwear.)
 When health, medical, or religious reasons require exceptions to the guidelines for an individual student, a parent or guardian should contact the student’s administrator.
 All apparel (including headwear, footwear, backpacks, clothing, accessories, etc.) must follow the appearance guidelines of EHS.
 Traditional tribal regalia or objects of cultural significance shall not be prohibited at a public event.
 The school administration always has the final determination as to whether a specific clothing item is acceptable to wear at school.